 Is it possible to travel back through time and fix the wrongs we’ve wrought before—or will we just create more wrongs by messing with something we’re not meant to?
-With one of the all-time great time travel movies, Time Bandits celebrating its 40th anniversary this year, there is no better time (natch) to consider the genre’s formative films.
+With one of the all-time great time travel movies, Groundhog Day celebrating its 30th anniversary this year, there is no better time (natch) to consider the genre’s formative films.
 Whether characters spend the whole film traveling to multiple times, or just talking about it, these films give insight into the fascinating facets of being human that drive us to believe in the impossible.

 Also, it’s worth noting: So many spoilers ahead.
 This is just the nature of time travel.